Civil (Geotechnical) Engineer

 Currently working as a full time Geotechnical Engineer at Soil Engineering Pvt.
 Ltd., Sinamangal, Kathmandu, Mr. Avishek Shrestha completed his M.Eng in Geotechnical Engineering from Kasetsart University, Bangkok, Thailand.
 Prior to his current job, he has worked in Thailand for nearly 3 years in Geotechnical Engineering Research and Development Center (GERD).
 Even as of current, he is ocassionally involved in some research and design works with the center.

 Before pursuing Master’s degree, he had worked in a UK-Aid project, Rural Access Programme-3 for nearly 2 years and 7 months.
 During the tenure he designed and maintained rural roads as well as procured goods and works related with it.

-Prior to joining RAP3, he worked as a research assistant for 8 months in a research project funded by NORAD, relating with micro/mini/small scale hydropower at Kathmandu University where he also obtained his Bachelor’s degree in civil engineering.
+His first job was in the position of a research assistant for 8 months in a research project funded by NORAD, relating with micro/mini/small scale hydropower at Kathmandu University where he also obtained his Bachelor’s degree in Civil Engineering.